eye-akankshaa/RoughRepoPractice/README.md

 # RoughRepoPractice
-This I am doing rough Practice for understanding Github Imp Git commands which I should know are :
+This I am doing rough Practice for understanding Git

+Imp Git commands which I should know are :

 1.Git clone
 2.GitIgnore
 3.Git remove